harshitpaunikar1/scalable-image-processing-api/.github/project-buildup-history.md

 - Task summary: One more pass: found a duplicate function that slipped in during copy-paste.
 Removed it.
 - Deliverable: Should've caught it earlier but better now than later.
+## 2023-06-30 - Day 8: Styling

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to apply layout, spacing, color, and typography until the project reads clearly, then cleaned up whatever looked confusing or weak from the earlier days.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+I was also trying to keep the idea grounded so it did not drift into random features for no reason.
+- Deliverable: Ended the day with usable UI in hand, plus a few side notes on what still needed fixing later.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.